 Naperville Home Remodel Gets Personal and Functional

-“This was a whole home renovation, but it was phased into two parts,” said Chris.
-“We started with the first floor.
-After that was completed, we turned our attention to the upper level.”
+This was a whole home renovation, but it was phased into two parts.
+They started by tackling the first floor, and once it was completed, they turned their attention to the upper level.

-“It’s not uncommon to segment large projects.
-It can be easier to live through and may work better depending upon the budget,” added Chris.
+It’s not uncommon to segment large projects.
+It can be easier to live through and may work better depending upon your budget.

 The first floor remodel consisted of the kitchen and living room as well as a mudroom and study space for the kids.

-“Prior to renovating, the kitchen design consisted of arches, ornate details and two large structural pillars that cut up the room,” said Chris.
-“We got rid of this detailing and opted for a more modern concept”
+Prior to renovating, the kitchen design consisted of arches, ornate details, and two large structural pillars that cut up the room.
+They opted to remove this detail for a more open, updated layout.

-“Because the pillars were structural, we needed to replace them with a huge steel beam,” added Chris.
-“Once it was in place, it created the open-concept the homeowners were seeking.”
+Because the pillars were structural, they needed to replaced with a large steel beam.
+Once the beam was in place, it was able to support the second floor above and allowed the creation of the open-concept the homeowners were seeking.

 The new, open floorplan also had room for a sitting area in the kitchen.
-It has proved to be a favorite spot to enjoy a cup of coffee or read a book with the kids.
+It has proven to be a favorite spot to enjoy a cup of coffee or read a book with the kids.
 The custom chairs also swivel, allowing the homeowners to look inside and out.

 The remainder of the first floor was really designed around the kids.
 The living room became more of a reading room.
 A comfortable sofa and custom bookshelves meant the kids could relax and read for hours.
 Additionally, a mudroom with hooks, cubbies and a bench was added to keep seasonal items organized and an office space with desks and comfy chairs became a designated area for homework and reading.

 The bathroom originally had the same extravagant detailing as the kitchen, with arches, pillars and a grand double door entrance.
-This was toned down, and the space was given a more modern, rustic and spa-like appeal.
+This was toned down, and the space was given a more modern, spa-like appeal.

-“The new space includes rustic beams and cabinetry, however, the tile, soaking tub and shower are all very sleek and modern,” said Chris.
-“The space also has plenty of storage features, including pull out hampers to keep dirty laundry sorted but out of view.”
+The new space includes rustic beams and cabinetry, however, the tile, soaking tub, and shower are all very sleek and modern.
+The space also has plenty of storage features, including pull out hampers to keep dirty laundry sorted, but out of view.

-“The office space was originally set up in the closet, but it was out in the open,” said Chris.
-“We reconfigured the entire bedroom suite so that the office could become its own separate entity, allowing for more privacy.
-A large gliding barn door closes off the office entirely when needed.”
+The office space was originally set up in the closet, but it was out in the open.
+The layout changes to the primary suite meant that the office could become its own separate entity, allowing for more privacy.
+A large gliding barn door closes off the office entirely when needed.